 The following definition of full-time instructional faculty is used by the American Association of University Professors (AAUP) in its annual Faculty Compensation Survey (the part time definitions are not used by AAUP).
 Instructional Faculty is defined as those members of the instructional-research staff whose major regular assignment is instruction, including those with released time for research.
 Use the chart below to determine inclusions and exclusions:

 Full-time instructional faculty: faculty employed on a full-time basis for instruction (including those with released time for research)

 Part-time instructional faculty: Adjuncts and other instructors being paid solely for part-time classroom instruction.
 Also includes full-time faculty teaching less than two semesters, three quarters, two trimesters, or two four-month sessions.
 Employees who are not considered full-time instructional faculty but who teach one or more non-clinical credit courses may be counted as part-time faculty.

-Minority faculty: includes faculty who designate themselves as black, non-Hispanic; American Indian or Alaskan native; Asian or Pacific Islander; or Hispanic.
+Minority faculty: includes faculty who designate themselves as black, non-Hispanic; American Indian or Alaskan native; Asian, Native Hawaiian or other Pacific Islander; or Hispanic.

 Terminal degree: the highest degree in a field: example, M. Arch (architecture) and MFA (master of fine arts).